pfheatwole/thesis/source/demonstration.rst

 length of the chord.

 .. figure:: figures/paraglider/demonstration/air_intakes.*
+   :name: NACA24018 with air intakes

    NACA 24018 with air intakes

+[[FIXME: one of my references mentions sizes of air intakes.
+Explain why I chose 5% as "a reasonable guess".]]

 [[FIXME: sanity check the total mass.
 The specs list the total wing weight at 4.9kg, but the canopy upper/lower/rib materials only account for 2.95kg.
 My